inviti8/gifanimus/README.md

 if you want the animation to stop at the last frame.

 **consoleMsg**: is an optional string that will be displayed in the console while the animation is running.

+**quiet**: is an optional boolean, if true nothing will be output to the termnal when gif animation is playing.